“Are you lost, little lamb?”

 The dress is far tighter tighter than what she’s worn on previous outings and amply shows off her athletic figure… and that lays aside the infamy of the garb in the first place.
 It might be a poor choice for this evening, but then Caroline couldn’t have known it was going to be a day obsessed with posteriors… could she?

-GM: Whether Caroline was ignorant or all-too aware of her chosen outfit’s likely effect, her ass smarts something fierce by the time she stumbles into bed.
+GM: Whether Caroline was ignorant or aware of her chosen outfit’s likely effect, her ass smarts something fierce by the time she stumbles into bed.
 Aimee doesn’t dress as provocatively, but submits to the public paddling.
 She calls it quits after several slaps reduce her to a half-guffawing, half-shrieking drunken mess.
-She doesn’t press Caroline to join in, likely realizing that her friend is already stepping outside her comfort zone to wear an outfit like that on a day like this.
+She doesn’t press Caroline to join in.
+No doubt she realizes the Malveaux scion is already stepping outside her comfort zone.

 Saturday comes the walking parade.